Health and appearance of Michael Jackson: Insomnia

 Allan Metzger stated in his testimony for Murray's trial that Jackson began having recurring insomnia because each show often left him adrenalized and unable to sleep for days.
 Metzger would prescribe sleep medication for Jackson that helped him while he was working on We Are the World.
 However, during the 1996 HIStory World Tour, his insomnia became worse and his prescriptions were increased by different physicians.

 In his final months, Jackson's insomnia was still prevalent and he was dissatisfied with his lack of sleep.
 Nurse Lee stated she spent one night in Jackson's residence to monitor his nighttime routine.
 Jackson went to bed with classical music playing on a sound system and Donald Duck cartoons playing on a computer.
 That night Jackson slept only for three hours.
 He told Lee: "All I want is to be able to sleep.
 I want to be able to sleep eight hours.
 I know I'll feel better the next day."
 Lee stated that Jackson told her that he believed propofol would help him, but did not say the name of the doctor that would give it to him.

 Klein recalled Jackson could not sleep one night when he was on tour in Hawaii.
-Finally Klein and his office slept in Jackson's room.
+Finally, Klein and his office staff slept in Jackson's room.
 One of his lawyers said Jackson suffered from sleeplessness when he was under pressure: "He gets upset, he doesn't drink, he doesn't eat, he can't sleep.
 It gets to the point where he just can't stand it.
 He is exhausted with this kind of thing."